-12.5.1 The Trust shall follow the requirements of the Public Contracts Regulations (PCR) and ensure that competitive tenders are invited for all Schedule 3 services above the threshold detailed in Appendix B. The Trust may invite tenders for sub-threshold healthcare services where benefits are expected and will select a procurement process proportionate to the contract value to ensure the principles of fair and equal treatment are observed in line with the Light Touch Regime (LTR).
+The Trust shall follow the requirements of the applicable Ppublic Gcontracts legislation Regulations (PCR) for provider selection and ensure that competitive procurement is undertakentenders are invited for all Schedule 3 services above as per the threshold detailed in Appendix B. The Trust may invite tenders for sub-threshold healthcare services where benefits are expected and will select a procurement process proportionate to the contract value to ensure the principles of fair and equal treatment are observed. in line with the Light Touch Regime (LTR).